jvanev/jconfig/README.md

 While adding support for additional types doesn't change the default behavior, adding a custom converter for an already supported type effectively overrides the default conversion mechanism for this type.

-If no converter matches the target type directly, the custom converters will be reviewed to check if there is a converter that can produce an assignable value, as a last resort.
+If no converter matches the target type directly, the custom converters will be checked in insertion order;
+the first one that can produce an assignable value will be used.

 #### Example